Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: : Hyperparameter Importance in Conditional Search Spaces

 \subsection{Conditional Local HPI via Within-Regime Variance}

-Let $I^{(d)}$ and $Z^{(d)}$ denote random variables taking values in $\{1,\ldots,\allowbreak K^{(d)}\}$ and $\mathcal{Z}^{(d)}_{I^{(d)}}$, respectively.
-We write the local marginal mean $f_\gamma^{(d)}(x^{(d)})$ as $ g_\gamma^{(d)}(I^{(d)}, Z^{(d)}). $
+Let $\smash{I^{(d)}}$ and $\smash{Z^{(d)}}$ denote random variables taking values in $\{1,\ldots,\allowbreak K^{(d)}\}$ and $\mathcal{Z}^{(d)}_{I^{(d)}}$, respectively.
+We write the local marginal mean $\smash{f_\gamma^{(d)}(x^{(d)})}$ as $ g_\gamma^{(d)}(I^{(d)}, Z^{(d)}). $

 We observe that the standard local HPI based on the local marginal variance $v_{\gamma}^{(d)}$ mixes two distinct sources of variation: differences \emph{within} each regime and differences \emph{between} (inter) regimes.
-This can be seen through the following variance decomposition:
+This can be seen through the following variance decomposition by the law of total variance:

 where the expectations and variances are taken under the empirical distribution restricted to the top-$\gamma$ region $\mathcal{X}_\gamma$.